barryclark/jekyll-now/_drafts/2020-01-12-constexpr-hash-functions-fundamentals.md

 > * using directives
 > * exactly one return statement

-That is not a lot we can do.
-But we will see that restrictions can also be a good thing.
-They force us to program in a way that e.g. functional programming enthusiasts will consider superior.
+We will see that restrictions can also be a good thing.
+Here, they force us to program in a way that functional programming enthusiasts will consider superior.

 So with all those restrictions we can see that `for` loops are out of the question.
 That means we have to implement the function recursively.
-Looking at the way the function works it is not hard to see how to implement it recursively.
-There is, however, one thing that we should always try to do: implementing functions as *tail-recursive*.
+Looking at the way the function works it is not hard to see how to do that.
+There is, however, one important thing when it comes to recursion: implementing functions as *tail-recursive*.
 This gives any decent compiler the chance to [optimize](https://en.m.wikipedia.org/wiki/Tail_call) the code and avoid the dreaded stack overflow.
 For this we have to have the function call itself (or return a value) as the last piece action of the function.
 If we tried to multiply to return value of the recursively called function by a factor that would not be tail-recursive because that multiplication would be the last operation in the function.

 ## Tail-Recursive Implementation
 We first need to create a helper implementation that loops through the characters of the string.
 So we need at least the string and the current position as function arguments.
 This would be enough if we did not want the function to be tail-recursive.
 But to make it tail-recursive we need one more argument and that is the hash value from the previous iteration.
 So the signature for the helper function is: